victoria-gallery_140329-2048-1050×656

 A look at events happening in and around Westmount

-Galerie du Victoria Hall - Victoria Hall Gallery – WestmountMag.caWestmount artists are invited to submit their proposals for the next seasons of exhibitions (between September 2025 and August 2026) at The Gallery at Victoria Hall.
+Galerie du Victoria Hall - Victoria Hall Gallery – WestmountMag.caWestmount artists are invited to submit their proposals for the next season of exhibitions at the Gallery at Victoria Hall.
 This call for proposals is open to emerging, semi-professional or established artists residing in Westmount.
-Selected artists will be offered a place in a solo, duo, or trio exhibition, or in the summer group exhibition at the discretion of the Gallery Selection Committee.
+Selected artists will be offered a place in a solo, duo, or trio exhibition, or in the summer group exhibition, at the discretion of the Gallery Selection Committee, for the season from September 2026 to August 2027.

-Annual application period: February 15 to April 15
+The annual application period is from February 15 to April 15.

 Monday to Friday: 10 am to 9 pm